Boaz Bismuth: Biography

 Bismuth was born in Rehovot to Tunisian Jews, he studied in a Catholic elementary school in Jaffa, and in a high school owned by the Church of Scotland.
 Bismuth began his journalistic career in 1983, as a sports correspondent for Maariv until 1988, when he became its correspondent in Paris.
-Bismuth also taught journalism at the Moshe Sharret School in Paris.

 During his journalistic career, Bismuth acquired a Bachelor's Degree in political science from Bar-Ilan University in 1984, and a Master's Degree from Sorbonne University in 1988.
 Additionally, he acquired a degree in African studies, specializing in cooperation with African countries in 1990.
 He also studied at the Centre d'Etudes Diplomatiques et Stratégiques.

-In 1990, Bismuth began to work for Yedioth Ahronoth, and was its correspondent in Paris between 1990 and 2004, using his French passport to enter countries otherwise closed to Israeli nationals.
+In 1990, Bismuth began to work for Yedioth Ahronoth, and was its correspondent in Paris between 1990 and 2004.